wakatara/harsh/README.md

 Designed for simplicity, visibility, and longevity, harsh uses simple text files for tracking that are human-grokable and editable in your favourite text editor.
 It's simpler, less messy, and more portable than commercial or mobile applications and less fussy to manage than emacs habit tracking (imho).
 While quantified individual tracking is exhaustive, important habits get lost in the data deluge, so this provides deliberate, explicit, habits to track.

-It's written in GoLang and adds features on top of habitctl (its inspiration) such as bug fixes, skips, and streak break warnings.
+It's written in GoLang and adds features and fixes on top of habitctl (its inspiration) such as skips, streak break warnings, and stats.
 If you're a geek, I think you'll like it.
 Despite trying an exhaustive number of habit trackers, this was what worked for me.
 YMMV.
 If you're interested in why I wrote it, there's a [launch post about my motivations on my blog](https://daryl.wakatara.com/harsh-a-minimalist-cli-habit-tracker).

 My biggest hope that it helps you get done what you're trying to get done in your life.

 ## Installation

-harsh is available on OSX (as a homebrew too), Linux (also as a Snap and homebrew), and Windows.
+harsh is available on OSX (as a homebrew too), Linux (also as a Snap and homebrew), FreeBSD, OpenBSD, and Windows.
 A specific goal was increasing uptake and adoption of a portable, command line, text-based approach.
-Windows is somewhat untested though we had a nice pull request that helped with config issues.
-We have also updated harsh to support ARM architecture for OSX (M1 chipped Macs) and Linux as of 0.8.8.
+We have also updated harsh to support ARM architectures for OSX (M1 and M2 chipped Macs) and Linux as of 0.8.8.
+Binaries for FreeBSD and OpenBSD are also available as of 0.8.23.
 ### Install via package manager

 **Homebrew tap** (Mac and Linux):